Meet our Head of English and Media

-Sarah Wood is the Head of the Birmingham Institute of Media and English.
-Learn more about her background, her interests and what she enjoys about working for the Institute and the University
+Sarah Wood is the Head of English and Media.
+Learn more about her background, her interests and what she enjoys about working for the University.

 What did you study at University?